franciscoL0pez/ChallengeCreativeCoefficient/README.md

 - The system must have a way to recover passwords (Forgot your password?)
 - The "Remember me" option must persist user session data if enabled
 - The system encrypt the credentials
+- The system can handle many users

 Assumptions:
 - Email must be registered
 - The user knows how to solve captcha
 - The email must be exist in the authentication system
 - Users will not be able to proceed if required fields are incomplete
+- The company has the necessary resources to carry out the requirements

 ## Ejer 4